mbrukman/a-conceptual-overview-of-asyncio/readme.md

 ## Sections

 The first and third sections feature some examples but are generally focused on theory.
 The second and fourth sections are examples focused on further illustrating and reinforcing ideas practically.
-The final section wraps up, compares multiprocessing, multithreading & asyncio; it also offers some opinions and suggestions on asyncio's design.
+The final section compares multiprocessing, multithreading & asyncio; and offers some opinions and suggestions on asyncio's design.

 #### [A conceptual overview part 1: a mental model](https://github.com/anordin95/a-conceptual-overview-of-asyncio/blob/main/1-conceptual-overview-part-1.md)